 Candidates pursuing this online school counseling degree complete a minimum of 63 credits, covering topics such as play therapy, substance prevention for children and youth, psychopharmacology for counselors, lifespan development, and assessment for counseling.
 The curriculum also includes a significant component dedicated to American Sign Language; deaf studies; and hearing, speech, and language sciences.
 Gallaudet is a member of the Consortium of Universities of the Washington Metropolitan Area, and students can enroll in additional elective courses offered by affiliate colleges.
 All candidates must also complete a practicum and an intensive, 12–credit internship.
 This internship forms the program’s final semester.
 Most students earn their degree within three years.

-Gallaudet is regionally accredited by the Middle States Commission on Higher Education.
+Gallaudet University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 18. Southern Arkansas University

 Based near the Louisiana border in the city of Magnolia, Southern Arkansas University is a public school that serves a student body of around 4,700 individuals.
 The school’s smaller size allows it to maintain a student–to–faculty ratio of 17–to–1, offering personalized instruction to both on–campus and online students.
 SAU’s master of education in school counseling can be completed online or in a hybrid format.
 This program integrates theoretical knowledge and the practical application of skills, preparing graduates to meet the developmental needs of K–12 students.
 The program offers two degree pathways: add–on licensure for applicants who hold a valid Arkansas teaching license and initial licensure for applicants without a teaching license.
 Students seeking initial licensure typically complete additional courses, which vary depending on their professional and academic experience.
 By taking two classes per semester, most candidates complete the program in 2.5–3 years.